dairycultist/natsucraft/README.md

 - Wings ([reference](https://www.curseforge.com/minecraft/mc-mods/simple-flight))
 - Familiars ([reference](https://www.curseforge.com/minecraft/mc-mods/touhou-little-maid))
 - Revive mechanic: When you are slain, you must choose between three algorithmically selected items within your inventory to sacrifice in order to revive (at the location you were slain, with all your items)
+  - Concept is WIP, but the main idea is preventing ragequitting (which is what often ends my runs)